GaraninR/Boostise/README.md

 Go to BoostiseBack and execute: dotnet run -project ./BoostiseBack/BoostiseBack.csproj --urls http://0.0.0.0:5045 Or
-You can run solution in VSCode via a Terminal task "Run Back"
+You can run the solution in VSCode via a Terminal task "Run Back"

 ### Running Front